-11 10(1) 10(1) & (2) Provided that the Government may, by notification, increase the said limit of fifty lake rupees to such higher amount, not exceeding one hundred and fifty lake erore rupees, a may be recommended by the Council.
-Provided further that a person who opts to pay tax under clause (a), clause (b) of clause (c) may supply services, other than those referred to in clause (b) of paragrap 6 of Schedule II, of value not exceeding ten percent of turnover in the preceding financial year in a State or Union territory or five lakh rupees, whichever is higher.
+Sl.
+No. Section Proposed amendments 11 10(1) 10 (1) & (2) Provided that the Government may, by notification, increase the said limit of fifty lakh rupees to such higher amount, not exceeding one hundred and fifty lakh erore rupees, as may be recommended by the Council.
+Provided further that a person who opts to pay tax under clause (a), clause (b) or clause (c) may supply services, other than those referred to in clause (b) of paragraph 6 of Schedule II, of value not exceeding ten percent of turnover in the preceding financial year in a State or Union territory or five lakh rupees, whichever is higher.
+Trade has represented for increasing the cap on services to Rs.
+15 lakks.